Artilleryman's Loop Knot

 How to tie the Artillery Loop Knot.
 The Artillery Loop, also known as the Harness Loop, the Artilleryman's Loop and the Man-Harness Knot (ABOK 153) is an easy to tie knot that that dates back to the days of manhandling artillery guns and horses in the battlefield.
 The loops that are formed were used as hand-holds or, when made large, shoulder-holds for hauling the guns into position and assisting horses uphill and out of muddy, difficult situations.
 Because the loop is formed on the bight of a rope multiple loops can be formed along a length of rope.
 However, tension should be maintained on the loop to prevent the knot from slipping, contracting or losing its shape.

 The Artillery Loop can be a useful knot for camping, boating, ranch, horse and livestock work.
 A similar knot, the Alpine Butterfly Knot is considered superior and more safe for critical applications, but the Artillery Loop is faster to tie and untie.

-See the animated Artilleryman's Loop below the knot tying tutorial.
+Scroll down to see the animated Artilleryman's Loop below the knot tying tutorial.